SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Attendance Improvement Officer

 Works with families to improve school attendance.
-Involved when persistent absence is a concern, particularly relevant for pupils with EBSA.
+Involved when persistent absence is a concern, particularly relevant for learners with EBSA.

 VI Teacher